International-Soil-Radiocarbon-Database/SOC-Hub/_posts/2018-06-27-Carbon_Fixation.markdown

 Photosynthesis is the first step of carbon entering the soil.
 Atmospheric carbon, carbon dioxide ($CO_2$), is converted within plants using solar energy and becomes stored energy in the form of organic carbon (carbon fixation).
 This fixation process is done by the enzyme Rubisco, the most abundant protein on Earth.
 Chloroplasts host the process of photosynthesis where primary reduction reactions convert $CO_2$ into energy-rich carbohydrates, which are used as an energy currency for the plant and organisms within the ecosystem, with oxygen as a byproduct.

 ![Chemical equation for photosynthesis.
 Learn more about photosynthesis and Rubisco [here.](https://bigpictureeducation.com/great-rubisco-and-its-amazing-carbon-fixation)]({{site.baseurl}}{{page.figures}}photosynthesis_equation.png)
+*Chemical equation for photosynthesis.
+Learn more about photosynthesis and Rubisco [here.](https://bigpictureeducation.com/great-rubisco-and-its-amazing-carbon-fixation)*

 ![Figure 1.
 Photosynthesis within the leaf of a plant, producing energy in the form of sugar.
 View this image [here.](http://gleeson11biology.pbworks.com/f/1223346423/photosynthesis%20summary.jpg)]({{site.baseurl}}{{page.figures}}photosynthesis_leaf.jpg)
+*Figure 1.
+Photosynthesis within the leaf of a plant, producing energy in the form of sugar.
+View this image [here.](http://gleeson11biology.pbworks.com/f/1223346423/photosynthesis%20summary.jpg)*

 Three different metabolic pathways exist for carbon dioxide fixation in plants which also categorizes plants into groups: [C3, C4, and CAM](https://www.khanacademy.org/science/biology/photosynthesis-in-plants/photorespiration--c3-c4-cam-plants/a/c3-c4-and-cam-plants-agriculture).
 High temperatures and dry weather favor C4 and CAM plants, which are adapted to these areas to increase photosynthetic efficiency by use of different $CO_2$ fixation enzymes, extra carbon storage steps, and less open stomate activity where water can be lost.
 Photosynthetic capacity is also variable through the course of plant development and among species.
 While respiration and carbon uptake through photosynthesis is only the first step to carbon being stored in the soil, its important to acknowledge that these factors play a role in carbon fixed from the atmosphere and how carbon fixation in climates with increasing temperatures may be impacted.